scipy-conference/scipy_proceedings/papers/cockett_etal/article.md

 ### Enabling Researchers

 Although SciPy submissions are made in a central repository, the Curvenote checks can be setup on any repository.
-As MyST Markdown brings a researcher's writing back into a simple text based format, and if they are working with Jupyter notebooks, integrates directly with their computational analysis and results, a researcher's manuscript can be easily created and maintained as an integral part of their research code base and updated in lock step with it.
+As MyST Markdown brings a researcher's writing back into a simple text-based format, and if they are working with Jupyter notebooks, it integrates directly with their computational analysis and results.
+A researcher's manuscript can be easily created and maintained as an integral part of their research code base and updated in lock step with it.
 Imagine writing your next paper for submission to SciPy in a way where your draft was automatically rebuilt with the latest figures and data tables on every push to `main`, and any issues that you would hit on submission are flagged as they happen and so are more easily fixed, in context.
-This is just one of the ways that continuous science practices we spoke about in [@sec:continuous-science] can lead to radically improved efficiencies at scale.
+This is just one of the ways that continuous science practices we spoke about in @sec:continuous-science can lead to radically improved efficiencies at scale.

 Curvenote's tools build on this theme of enabling researchers to do more and to have more visibility into how their work will appear when submitted and published.
 The previews generated during the journal submission process, or by the actions on a researchers own repo can also be generated by an author at any time.
-By running `curvenote submit <journal> --draft` researchers can get a set of check results and a preview in the style of that venue, and where submissions of Computational Articles are permitted, authors and reviewers will even get feedback on reproducible environment check that any interactive figures and notebooks execute as expected.
+By running `curvenote submit <journal> --draft` researchers can get a set of check results and a preview in the style of that venue, and where submissions of `Computational Articles` are permitted, authors and reviewers will even get feedback on reproducible environment check that any interactive figures and notebooks execute as expected.

 ### Use Cases

 The rapid feedback in authoring [@sec:authoring] coupled with structural checks [@sec:checks], automation [@sec:automation], and archiving of the content opens workflows for varied sizes of teams to adopt these _continuous science_ practices.
-Whether it is individuals publishing static MyST Markdown sites, lab-groups creating a better archive to highlight the research contributions of their team (e.g. [Applied Geophysics](https://appliedgeophysics.org)), conference proceedings (e.g. [SciPy Proceedings](https://proceedings.scipy.org)), or more formalized society journals (e.g. [Physiome](https://journal.physiomeproject.org), [American Geophysical Union](https://agu.curve.space), [Elemental Microscopy](https://elementalmicroscopy.com/)) [@fig:use-cases].
+For example, individuals publishing static MyST Markdown sites, lab-groups creating a better archive to highlight the research contributions of their team (e.g. [Applied Geophysics](https://appliedgeophysics.org)), conference proceedings (e.g. [SciPy Proceedings](https://proceedings.scipy.org)), or more formalized society journals (e.g. [Physiome](https://journal.physiomeproject.org), [American Geophysical Union](https://agu.curve.space), [Elemental Microscopy](https://elementalmicroscopy.com/)) [@fig:use-cases].

 :::{figure} images/use-cases.png
 :label: fig:use-cases